Rules for the Use of Boats at UW FHL

 (see also OUR FLEET on the Small Motorboats page)

 1. In the Auklet, maximum weight limit is 1,130 lbs and the maximum number of people is 7.
-When the large overhead lift and hydraulic block+motor are bolted on, capacity is reduced to 620 lbs and 3 people!
 In the Coot, maximum weight limit is 1,000 lbs and the maximum number of people is 6.

-2. First aid kit, flares and fire extinguisher are in the aft storage boxes on the Auklet and Coot, and in the bow section of the Bufflehead.
+2. First aid kit, flares, foghorn and fire extinguisher and throwable PFD are in the aft storage boxes on each boat.

 3. Before dive tending in the Auklet and Coot, make sure the bow ramp is functioning correctly while still at FHL.